 Background to the Review of the National Skills Needs List

-In the 2019-20 Budget the Government announced that it would replace the existing Australian Apprenticeships Incentives Program with a new and streamlined Incentives for Australian Apprenticeships program, commencing 1 July 2020.
+In the 2019-20 Budget the Government announced that from 1 July 2020 it would replace the existing Australian Apprenticeships Incentives Program with a new and streamlined Incentives for Australian Apprenticeships (IAA) program.

-The Review is being conducted by the Department in consultation with the Interim National Skills Commission to ensure a smooth handover to the National Skills Commission.
-The National Skills Commission will be responsible for maintaining and updating the skills shortage methodology and advising the Government on the composition of the occupation list going forward.
+The Review is being conducted by the Department in consultation with the Interim National Skills Commission to ensure a smooth handover to the National Skills Commission, which will be responsible for maintaining and updating the skills shortage methodology and advising the Government on the composition of the list going forward.
 The composition of the list will ultimately be a decision of the Government.